fabriziopandini/vagrant-compose/doc/programmatic.md

 ```

 > Context_vars generator are always executed before group_vars and host_vars generators; the resulting context, is given in input to group_vars and host_vars generators.

+> In addition to context vars for groups, it is possible to create context_vars for all groups/all hosts, by setting vars for the pre-defined `all_groups:children` group of groups; in this case, intuitively, the list of nodes whitin the context contains all the nodes.

 Then, you can use the above context var when generating group_vars for nodes in the `consul-agent` group.